Champii/Rock/README.md

 Little toy language made with Rust and LLVM.
 Aim to follow the Rust model with enforced safeness with a borrow checker and native performances thanks to LLVM.
-It is highly inspired from Livescript, and will borrow some features and syntax from Crystal, from functional languages like Haskell, or even Rust itself.
+It's highly inspired from Livescript, and will borrow (pun intended) some features and syntaxes from Crystal, from functional languages like Haskell, or even from Rust itself.

 ## Features